danielcorin/blog/content/posts/2019/2019-01-06-unix-files-with-spaces.md

 {Test:stuff}
 ```

-Or, more correctly, by fixing our `export` command"
+Or, better yet, we can fix our `export` command:

 ```sh
 export MY_FILE="/Users/dancorin/Desktop/test.json"
 ```

-Hope you never run into this one!
+I hope you never run into this one!